Code-Institute-Submissions/mp2-rps/README.md

 The mobile report was much the same with the exception of the performance which is a dessapointing 78.
 This is due to the large file sie of the background image.
 After previous lighthouse reports I compressed the background image and changed file type to .avif whcih helped massively but on mobile it is still an issue.
 I toyed with the idea of displaying a black backgorund instead but I feel it would detract too much from the pverall aesthetic.
 ___
 ## Addressing User Stories
+*be able to interact with the user interface easily* The ability to interact with the UI is clearly easy and
+- be able to play the game without the need for additional instructions
+- see a live tally of wins/losses against the computer
+- have the ability to refresh or exit the game at will

 ___
 ## Bugs